s-quadri/quadri.dev/src/data/physical-projects/fence.md

 # Time for a fence!

+Our backyard does not have a fence, so I decided to design and build one.
+It should help keep our dogs in and the wild animals out.

 This fence was designed in SketchUp.

 The whole fence is approximately 420 linear feet and will take **forever** to finish.